oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_security_assessment_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to return only security assessments that were created after the specified date and time, as defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.
-Using TimeCreatedGreaterThanOrEqualToQueryParam parameter retrieves all assessments created after that date.</div>
+                                            <div>A filter to return only the resources that were created after the specified date and time, as defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.
+Using TimeCreatedGreaterThanOrEqualToQueryParam parameter retrieves all resources created after that date.</div>
                                             <div>**Example:** 2016-12-19T16:39:57.600Z</div>
                                                         </td>
             </tr>